rapidjs-org/testing/README.md

 > If neither a common host has been defined, nor a host has been providied to the endpoint argument, `localhost` is used as such.

-## Environmental setup
+## Environment

-**no-fuss** emits internal events throughout the course of a test suite run.
-Upon each event a file named in the format `<event-ame>.event.js` located on the top level of the test directory is evaluated.
+**OTES** emits internal events throughout the course of a test suite run.
+Upon each event a file named in the format `<event-name>.event.js` located on the top level of the test directory is evaluated.

 | Event | Description |
 | ----- | ----------- |